 Types of restraints:

->

-> - Physical restraints are devices that limit your child's movement.
+- Physical restraints are devices that limit your child's movement.
 They include arm, leg, lap, or vest restraints.
 Bed sheets may be used to swaddle a younger child.
-Caregivers may also hold your child's arms, chest, or legs to keep him from moving during certain tests.
+Healthcare providers may also hold your child's arms, chest, or legs to keep him from moving during certain tests.

-> - Chemical restraints are medicines used to quickly sedate your child if he is violent.
+- Chemical restraints are medicines used to quickly sedate your child if he is violent.
 These will be given as a pill or an injection.

-> - Seclusion is placing your child in a room by himself.
+- Seclusion is placing your child in a room by himself.
 The room is locked and kept free of items that could cause injury.
-Caregivers will watch your child at all times when he is in seclusion.
+Healthcare providers will watch your child at all times when he is in seclusion.

->

-> Monitoring your child in restraints:
+Monitoring your child in restraints:

 - Vital signs, such as heart rate, breathing rate, and blood pressure, will be taken often to make sure they are in normal range.